-3.6.4.1 Proposal for Order Replacement [LAB-6] Messages
+3.6.4.1 Order Recommendation [LAB-6] Messages

-550 Order replacement recommendation and response extends the previous order replacement messaging pattern to allow an Order Filler to recommend order replacement and wait a defined period for a response from the Order Placer.
-Order replacement recommendations use the previous Filler-to-Placer unsolicited replacement message except that modified and new codes for order control, order status, and order control code reasons identify the original orders, recommended replacements, and responses to the recommendations.
+600 Order recommendation and response extends the previous order replacement messaging pattern to allow an Order Filler to recommend order replacement or supplementation and wait a defined period for a response from the Order Placer.
+Order recommendations use the previous Filler-to-Placer unsolicited replacement message except that modified and new codes for order control, order status, and order control code reasons identify the original orders, recommended new 605 orders, and responses to the recommendations.
 The recommendation hold time window is specified by codes in Order Status (ORC-5) and Order Status Modifier (ORC-25), and timestamps in Order Status Date Range (ORC-36).
 The ORC-36 field with the associated value set and the expanded set of codes for ORC-25 field are pre-adopted from HL7 V2.10.

-560 3.6.4.1.1 Trigger Events
+3.6.4.1.1 Trigger Events

-LAB-6 is triggered in the Order Filler after ordering but prior to initiating order fulfillment, when an order cannot or should not be carried out based on information available.
+610 [LAB-6] is triggered in the Order Filler in two ways.
+Order replacement is triggered after ordering but prior to initiating order fulfillment, when an order cannot or should not be carried out based on information available.
 It will carry information to the Order Placer on why the order cannot be completed, a recommendation for one or more replacement orders and/or order cancellation, a wait (hold) time for a response to the recommendation, and an indication that the hold status expires based on that time.
-The response to LAB-6 is carried in the current LAB-1 Placer Order Management unsolicited order "update" transaction defined by the LTW (essentially returning the completed message, with or without modification to the replacement orders, to the Filler).
+Order supplementation may be triggered on order receipt, 615 if a set of orders is recognized as incomplete, or by the results of a prior order that clarify a complex future testing pathway.
+Recommended supplemental orders carry a defined wait time over which the recommendation is valid, similar to replacement orders.
+The response to [LAB-6] is carried in the current Placer Order Management [LAB-1] unsolicited order "update" 620 transaction defined by the LTW (essentially returning the completed message, with or without modification to the replacement orders, to the Filler).